What others say:

 Laura is recognised for her careful case preparation, considered legal submissions and persuasive advocacy, with an approachable style and emphasis on providing excellent client care.

-Laura's core practice is in representing professional registrants, regulated entities and regulators, particularly in the healthcare sector.
+Laura's core practice is in representing professional registrants, regulated entities and regulators, and appellate work in NMC, CQC, Ofsted and DBS barring appeals.
 Her breadth of expertise means that Laura is able to assist clients in a variety of associated proceedings.
-She regularly undertakes inquest work, on behalf of interested persons and organisations.
-She advises and represents individuals facing DBS barring decisions, including appeals to the Upper Tribunal.
+She regularly undertakes inquest work, on behalf of families, interested persons and organisations.
+Laura advises and represents individuals facing DBS barring decisions, including appeals to the Upper Tribunal.

 In 2019, Laura was appointed to the Health and Safety Executive's List of Specialist Regulatory Advocates.

-Laura provides accurate and reliable written advice on all aspects of healthcare Regulatory Law, evidence and appeals.
+Laura provides accurate and reliable written advice on all aspects of Professional Discipline, Regulatory Law, evidence and appeals.

 Laura's current practice is founded upon a successful criminal defence practice.
 She continues to appear in the Crown Court, having successfully represented defendants in a wide range of cases, including blackmail, serious violence against the person, robbery, burglary, fraud and other dishonesty offences, weapons offences, sexual offences, drug offences and road traffic matters.